‘Supporting sustainable development;

 Latest news

-• The government wants 1.5 million new homes to be built, and it has weakened the protections for Green Belt land.
-The Mayor of London's report on which parts of the Green Belt can be built on is expected soon.
-This should not directly affect the site in Hadley Wood, as it does not meet the criteria for land that is effectively downgraded to 'grey belt'
+The government wants 1.5 million new homes to be built, and has weakened the protections for Green Belt land.
+The Mayor of London's strategic review of which parts of the Green Belt can be built on will inform the 2026 update to the London Plan.
+This should not directly affect the site in Hadley Wood, as it does not meet the criteria for land that is effectively downgraded to 'grey belt'.

 Local Plan vs Neighbourhood Plan